 LABORATORY TESTS AND THEIR IMPLICATIONS IN LUPUS Laboratory Tests Implications Complete blood count (CBC) (includes red blood cells, white blood cells, platelets, hemoglobin, and hematocrit) Anemia, risk for infection, bleeding disorder Liver screening panels Hepatitis, jaundice, hepatic abnormalities Serum creatinine Elevated levels present in renal impairment Antinuclear antibody (ANA) test Identifies presence of autoantibodies; 97% of patients with lupus have a positive ANA Syphilis serology test or rapid plasma reagin (RPR) Syphilis test that may be falsely positive in patients with lupus Urinalysis Can indicate the presence or extent of renal disease 24-hour urine or glomerular filtration rate Measures renal function impairment Erythrocyte sedimentation rate (ESR) Measures generalized inflammation C-reactive protein (CRP) Measures generalized inflammation Anti-DNA antibody test Immunoglobulin specific against DNA; highly specific test for lupus and associated with serious organ-threatening disease; 60% to 80% of patients with lupus have a positive anti-DNA Anti-Sm antibody test Immunoglobulin test; highly specific for lupus; 20% to 30% of patients with lupus have a positive anti-Sm Complement components (C 3 , C 4 , CH 50 ) Proteins that mediate inflammation.
-Evaluates kidney involvement and disease over time; low complement levels occur during lupus flares La antibody test or anti-SSB Immunoglobulin; co-exists with anti-SSA; associated with neonatal lupus; present in 15% of patients with lupus Ro antibody test or anti-SSA Immunoglobulin; found with anti-SSB; associated with neonatal lupus and photosensitivity; present in 20% to 30% of patients with lupus Antiphospholipid antibody (APL) Autoantibodies that react with phospholipid; includes anticardiolipin; present in 30% to 40% of patients with lupus Rheumatoid factor (RF) Commonly positive in rheumatoid arthritis but may be positive in patients with lupus Source: [2; 3; 5; 24; 25] Table 1
+Evaluates kidney involvement and disease over time; low complement levels occur during lupus flares La antibody test or anti-SSB Immunoglobulin; co-exists with anti-SSA; associated with neonatal lupus; present in 15% of patients with lupus Ro antibody test or anti-SSA Immunoglobulin; found with anti-SSB; associated with neonatal lupus and photosensitivity; present in 20% to 30% of patients with lupus Antiphospholipid antibody (APL) Autoantibodies that react with phospholipid; includes anticardiolipin; present in 30% to 40% of patients with lupus Rheumatoid factor (RF) Commonly positive in rheumatoid arthritis but may be positive in patients with lupus Source: [2; 3; 5; 24; 25] Table 1 and the American College of Rheumatology (ACR) published updated classification criteria for lupus (Table 2) [28].
+The EULAR/ACR criteria classifies a person as having lupus if they meet entry criterion of an ANA titer of >1:80, followed by additive weighted criteria (seven clinical and three immunologic) in which the patient must meet one clinical criterion and ≥10 points between the clinical criteria and immunologic criteria [28].

-EUROPEAN LEAGUE AGAINST RHEUMATISM (EULAR)/AMERICAN COLLEGE OF RHEUMATOLOGY (ACR) DIAGNOSTIC CRITERIA
+EUROPEAN ALLIANCE OF ASSOCIATIONS FOR RHEUMATOLOGY (EULAR)/AMERICAN COLLEGE OF RHEUMATOLOGY (ACR) DIAGNOSTIC CRITERIA